 Gather the ingredients.

-Crank your oven to the max.
-Preheat your baking stone or cast iron pan.
+Preheat oven to highest possible temperature.
+Preheat baking stone or cast-iron pan.

-Make the turkey sausage.
-In a medium bowl, add the turkey, garlic, fennel seed, wine, salt, and fresh ground pepper and mix well.
-Heat the olive oil in a small saute pan over medium-high heat.
-Don’t let it smoke.
-When hot, add the turkey sausage and brown well, breaking it into little pieces in the pan.
+In a medium bowl, add turkey, garlic, fennel seed, wine, salt, and fresh ground pepper and mix well.
+Heat olive oil in a small sauté pan over medium-high heat.
+When hot, add turkey sausage and brown well, breaking into little pieces in pan.
 Remove from heat.

-On a lightly floured surface, stretch or roll your pizza dough into a thin disk about 12 inches in diameter and place it on a prepared peel or sheet of parchment paper.
-Top with fontina, three-quarters of the radicchio, and the cooked turkey sausage.
+On a lightly floured surface, stretch or roll pizza dough into a thin disk about 12 inches in diameter and place it on a prepared peel or sheet of parchment paper.
+Top with fontina, three-quarters radicchio, and cooked turkey sausage.

-Slide or place the pizza onto the stone or pan.
+Slide or place pizza onto stone or pan.
 If you like, use parchment underneath for easy transfer.
-Bake until the crust has expanded and turned golden brown, about 5 to 10 minutes depending on the temperature of your oven.
+Bake until crust has expanded and turned golden brown, about 5 to 10 minutes depending on temperature of oven.

-Take out the pizza.
-Top with the blue cheeses and remaining radicchio and return it to the oven just long enough to melt the blue cheeses, about 1 minute.
+Take out pizza.
+Top with blue cheeses and remaining radicchio and return to oven just long enough to melt blue cheeses, about 1 minute.
 Remove to a cutting board.
 Place small dollops of orange marmalade strategically here and there near the chunks of blue cheese.
+Slice and serve.